slcs-jsc/jurassic/projects/examples/README.md

 radiative transfer calculations with JURASSIC for three common observation
 geometries:

-- `limb/` observes atmospheric tangent paths and writes radiances.
+- `limb/` simulates atmospheric limb sounding along tangent paths.
-- `nadir/` observes the atmosphere from above and writes brightness temperatures.
+- `nadir/` simulates downward-looking observations from above the atmosphere.
-- `zenith/` observes upward from the surface and writes brightness temperatures.
+- `zenith/` simulates upward-looking observations from the surface.

+JURASSIC simulates thermal infrared radiative transfer through the atmosphere.
+Along a line of sight, atmospheric layers both emit thermal radiation and absorb radiation emitted elsewhere along the path.
+The resulting radiance depends on atmospheric temperature, absorber concentrations, spectral channel, and optical path length, while the observation geometry determines which layers contribute most strongly to the signal and its sensitivity to atmospheric parameters.

+## Scope

+The examples use the small set of lookup tables under `tests/data/` and are intended for installation checks, tutorials, and configuration experiments.
+Numerical validation across broader spectral and gas configurations is provided separately under `projects/validation/`; performance measurements are under `projects/benchmark/`.

 ## Installation